-The MDFG will be responsible for ensuring that an independent consultant/company for RAP preparation is engaged to conduct any survey and documentation, including cadastral survey, PAPs census, inventory of losses, and valuation of land and assets for replacement value.
+If preparation of RAP/aRAP is required, the respective Executing Agency shall ensure that an independent consultant/company for RAP preparation is engaged to conduct any survey and documentation, including cadastral survey, PAPs census, inventory of losses, and valuation of land and assets for replacement value.
 RAP will be prepared based on findings of the surveys following the final detailed engineering design for each sub-project.
+Additionally, EAs shall ensure proper consultations with PAPs regarding all necessary safeguards and other activities in accordance with OP 4.12. including informing PAPs regarding the grievance redress mechanism that is described in this RPF.